tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> You don't have an opinion.
 You eat whatever I tell you.
 <Princess> You're incompetent.
 <JuniorDev> You don't have consciousness.
 This is almost like talking to a dummy.
+<Student> Victory.
+<JuniorDev> Right.
+Based on what.
+This game has no logic, you just press random buttons and a popup shows up saying Victory.